dlion/domenicoluciani/_posts/2016-01-26-move-cursor-pointer-with-joystick.md

 }
 {% endhighlight %}

-The source is very simple and clean: I initialize everything, detect the joystick, get the coords and set the pointer showing everything on the sreen.
+The source is very simple and clear: I initialize everything, detect the joystick, get the coords and set the pointer showing everything on the sreen.

 To compile this source: